May 7, 2001

 Core Requirements for the Bachelor's Degree

-The faculty of the University of Puget Sound have designed the core curriculum to give undergraduates an integrated and demanding introduction to the life of the mind and to established methods of intellectual inquiry.
-The Puget Sound undergraduate's core experience begins with two first-year seminars that guide the student through an in-depth exploration of a focused area of interest and that sharpen the student's skills in constructing persuasive arguments.
+The University of Puget Sound faculty has designed the core curriculum to give undergraduates an integrated and demanding introduction to the life of the mind and established methods of intellectual inquiry.
+The Puget Sound undergraduate's core experience begins with two first-year seminars that guide the student through an in-depth exploration of a focused area of interest and sharpen the student's skills in constructing persuasive arguments.
 In the first three years of their Puget Sound college career, students also study five "Approaches to Knowing" - Fine Arts, Humanities, Mathematics, Natural Science, and Social Science.
-These core areas develop the student's understanding of different disciplinary perspectives on society, culture, and the physical world, and explore both the strengths of those disciplinary approaches and their limitations.
+These core areas develop the student's understanding of different disciplinary perspectives on society, culture, and the physical world and explore the strengths of those disciplinary approaches and their limitations.
 Connections, an upper-level integrative course, challenges the traditional boundaries of disciplines and examines the benefits and limits of interdisciplinary approaches to knowledge.

 Core Curriculum: Rubrics and Guidelines.

 Each core rubric consists of two sections, "Guidelines" and "Learning Objectives."
-Faculty have developed the Guidelines section to achieve the particular Learning Objectives of the core rubric and, more broadly, the educational goals of the University.
-The Guidelines are intended to be used by faculty to develop core courses and by the Curriculum Committee to review core courses.
+Faculty have developed the Guidelines section to achieve the particular Learning Objectives of the core rubric and, more broadly, the university's educational goals.
+The Guidelines are intended to be used by faculty to develop core courses and the Curriculum Committee to review core courses.
 The Learning Objectives are intended to provide a clear statement to students of what they can expect to learn from any given core area.
-Although the Learning Objectives will assist the faculty in developing Core courses and in meeting the spirit of the Core area, the Curriculum Committee will evaluate and approve Core courses based on their adherence to the Guidelines, not the Learning Objectives.
+Although the Learning Objectives will assist the faculty in developing Core courses and meeting the Core area's spirit, the Curriculum Committee will evaluate and approve Core courses based on their adherence to the Guidelines, not the Learning Objectives.

 SEMINARS IN SCHOLARLY INQUIRY RUBRIC